lheintz/DATA512/FinalProject/FinalProjectProposal.md

 Realistically, due to time constraints, it is possible the analysis may only consist of commercial flights, as I have more datasets which are applicable to this.
 Additionally, I imagine this is a more interesting topic to the general public, so if the data set is rich for airlines I may not analyze private flight data.

 ----

+# A5 Final Project Plan Work In Progress

 ## Background Research